samstoia/WordCounter.Solution-1/README.md

 |:-----:|
 | [**LondresRi**](https://github.com/LondresRi )|

-## | **Word Counter** |
+## | **Word Counter Project** |

-#### The Word Counter Project, initiated February 15th, 2019
 #### By Shawn Lunsford
+###### Initiated February 15th, 2019.
+Last Updated February 19th, 2019.

 ----------

 ## Description
 A simple program that counts the number of occurrences in a user-inputted string that a user's word appears.
-Part of the Epicodus C# courseword, independent project, coded in C#.
+Part of the Epicodus C# coursework, independent project, coded in C#.

 ## Known Bugs